 - The end of the episode when Bortus reconciles with Klyden.
 While Bortus admits he may never get over what happened to Topa, he still loves Klyden and cannot imagine life without his family.

 - Alara saving her family from being killed by a man bent on revenge against her father and her father telling her that he's proud of her.
-And her realizing she family has the shot she never had at having a true family and deciding to stay at home.
+And her realizing that her dream of them being a true family has a chance now and deciding to stay at home to be with them.

 - Ed vouching for Alara to her parents and telling them that she has distinguished herself beyond all expectations.
 They brush it off, but the fact that he tried is still nice.

 - Alara's parting gift to Captain Mercer?
 A jar of pickles.
 It commemorates his affectionate way of asking her to use her strength in combat.